The Foundation: Pantry Essentials That Get Dinner Started

-A well-stocked pantry is essential to answering the most important question of day, “What’s for dinner?”
+A well-stocked pantry is essential to answering the most important question of each day, “What’s for dinner?”

 Break the cycle of eating out, taking out, or driving through when 5 o’clock rolls around because you’ve got it covered with a well-stocked pantry.